-At the Dermatology Clinic, your choice for a dermatologist in Salem, we want every patient to understand the potential risks they face from this deadly and tragic disease.
+At Valley View Dermatology, your choice for a dermatologist in Salem, we want every patient to understand the potential risks they face from this deadly and tragic disease.

-Fortunately, unlike the majority of other types of the disease, skin cancer doesn’t always present a life threatening diagnosis.
+Fortunately, unlike the majority of other types of the disease, skin cancer doesn’t always present a life-threatening diagnosis.
 Between 1992 and 2006, approximately 77 percent of treated skin cancer cases involved non-melanoma forms of the disease.
 Melanoma ranks as the deadliest form of the disease, resulting in about 9,000 deaths each year, according to the American Cancer Society.
-Conversely, non-melanoma forms of the disease results in 2,000 deaths a year.
+Conversely, non-melanoma forms of the disease result in 2,000 deaths a year.

 The Causes of Skin Cancer